The history of the Royal Border Bridge, Berwick

 The last link

-By July 1847 the lines from Edinburgh to Berwick (North British Railway) and from Tweedmouth to Newcastle (Newcastle & Berwick Railway) had been opened.
-The journey between stations at Berwick on one side of the Tweed and Tweedmouth on the other was undertaken by a horse drawn coach.
-On 15 May 1847 the Newcastle and Berwick Railway laid the foundation stone for a bridge crossing the Tweed which would link Tweedmouth with Berwick.
+By July 1847 the lines from Edinburgh to Berwick (North British Railway) had opened.
+So had the lines from Tweedmouth to Newcastle (Newcastle & Berwick Railway).
+The journey between stations was undertaken by a horse drawn coach.
+These were at Berwick on one side of the Tweed and Tweedmouth on the other.
+On 15 May 1847 the Newcastle and Berwick Railway laid the foundation stone for a bridge crossing the Tweed.
+This would link Tweedmouth with Berwick.

 The bridge, known initially at the ‘Tweed Viaduct’, was designed by Robert Stephenson, assisted by Thomas E Harrison.
-Contractors McKay & Blackstock were appointed and George Barclay Bruce, a Newcastle-born former apprentice of Robert Stephenson, was chosen to be the Newcastle & Berwick’s resident engineer, overseeing the day to day work.
+Contractors McKay & Blackstock were appointed.
+And George Barclay Bruce was chosen to be the Newcastle & Berwick’s resident engineer, overseeing the day to day work.
+He was a Newcastle-born former apprentice of Robert Stephenson.

 Design and construction

-As work on the Royal Border Bridge started, both Robert Stephenson and Thomas Harrison were heavily involved with the High Level Bridge in Newcastle.
-Many of the techniques employed in the construction of that bridge were employed in crossing the Tweed.
-To help with the works and to get the railway moving across the river without having to wait for the permanent structure to be completed, a temporary wooden bridge was built to the east and immediately alongside the line of the permanent structure which was opened to rail traffic in September 1848.
-The foundation piles for the Royal Border Bridge were driven down to the bedrock also using Nasmyth’s new patent steam powered pile driver.
+As work on the Royal Border Bridge began, Robert Stephenson and Thomas Harrison were also working on the High Level Bridge in Newcastle.
+Many techniques used there were applied to the Tweed crossing.
+To keep the railway moving, a temporary wooden bridge was built alongside the permanent structure and opened to rail traffic in September 1848.
+The foundation piles for the Royal Border Bridge were driven to bedrock using Nasmyth’s new steam-powered pile driver.

 Opening and lifetime

-Although the permanent bridge had originally been scheduled for completion in July 1849, it was not ready for traffic until March 1850.
-The bridge was opened by Queen Victoria and Prince Albert on 29 August 1850, when she also granted her permission for it to be named the Royal Border Bridge.
+Although the permanent bridge was scheduled for completion in July 1849, it wasn’t ready until March 1850.
+Queen Victoria and Prince Albert opened the bridge on August 29, 1850, and she allowed it to be named the Royal Border Bridge.

-In 1989 electrification gantries, specially designed to reduce the visual impact on the bridge and approved by the Royal Fine Art Commission, were installed on the bridge as part of the electrification of the line between London and Edinburgh.
-After standing for 143 years as a major part of the East Coast Mainline, the Royal Border Bridge underwent significant maintenance for the first time in 1993 in a project in partnership with English Heritage to repair the 15 land based arches.
-In 2010 to celebrate its 160th anniversary, the bridge was illuminated.
+In 1989, electrification gantries were installed on the bridge as part of the electrification of the line between London and Edinburgh.
+These gantries were specially designed to reduce visual impact and were approved by the Royal Fine Art Commission.
+After 143 years as part of the East Coast Mainline, the bridge underwent significant maintenance for the first time in 1993.
+This project, in partnership with English Heritage, repaired the 15 land-based arches.
+In 2010, to celebrate its 160th anniversary, the bridge was illuminated.

 Did you know?